Nursing Licenses

 68 IAC 1300.100

-a) Criminal history record information is defined as information collected by criminal justice agencies on individuals consisting of identifiable descriptions and notation of arrests, detention, indictments, information or other formal criminal charges and any disposition arising from those actions, sentencing, correctional supervision and release
+a) Criminal history record information is defined as information collected by criminal justice agencies on individuals consisting of identifiable descriptions and notation of arrests, detention, indictments, information or other formal criminal charges, and any disposition arising from those actions, sentencing, correctional supervision, and release.

 b) In determining whether an applicant for a nurse license is unfit for licensure because of criminal history record information, the Illinois Department of Financial and Professional Regulation shall consider:

 1. Whether the crime was one of armed violence (see 720 ILCS 5/Art.
-33A) or moral turpitude Moral turpitude consists of:
+33A) or moral turpitude.
+Moral turpitude consists of:

-• Drug offenses including, but not limited to violations of the Illinois Controlled Substance Act
+• Drug offenses, including, but not limited to, violations of the Illinois Controlled Substance Act

 • Sex Offenses

-2. Whether the crime is related to nursing
+1. Whether the crime is related to nursing

-3. Whether more than 10 years have elapsed since the date of completion of imposed sentence
+1. Whether more than 10 years have elapsed since the date of completion of imposed sentence

-4. Whether the conviction was from a city ordinance violation or a conviction for which a jail sentence was not imposed
+2. Whether the conviction was from a city ordinance violation or a conviction for which a jail sentence was not imposed

-5. Whether the applicant has been sufficiently rehabilitated to warrant the public trust.
+3. Whether the applicant has been sufficiently rehabilitated to warrant the public trust.
 The Illinois Department of Financial and Professional Regulation shall consider, but not be bound by, the following in considering whether an applicant has been presumed to be rehabilitated:

 • Completion of probation